sahat/hackathon-starter/README.md

 Docker
 ----------

-You will need docker and docker-compose installed to build the application using docker.
+You will need docker and docker-compose installed to build the application.

 - [Docker installation](https://docs.docker.com/engine/installation/)